tomislater/kubectl-plugin-ssh-jump/README.md

 A kubectl plugin to SSH into any machine within a network using a SSH jump host Pod.

-A `jump host` Pod is an intermediary Pod or an SSH gateway, through which a connection can be made to any machines within a network.
+A `jump host` Pod is an intermediary Pod or an SSH gateway, through which a connection can be made to any machine within a network.

 Here is an scenario where you want to connect to a machine, but you have to go through a jump host Pod, because of firewalling, access privileges. etc. There is a number of valid reasons why the jump hosts are needed...